 Further, if you’re into watching some sports while you dine, there are plenty of HDTVs for that purpose.
 You’ll also find a rather large arcade if you want to blow off some steam – or to get the kids out of your hair for a bit.

 Downstairs at Eric’s has thirty beers on tap and forty-eight bottled beers, so you’ll have a wide selection from which to choose if beer is your thing.
-Foodwise, you’ll also find plenty of options – more than almost anywhere else in town, in fact.
+Foodwise, you’ll also find plenty of options – more than almost anywhere else in town.

 Downstairs at Eric’s offers great salads, soups, sandwiches, nachos, wings, bar appetizers, pizzas, burgers, calzones, chicken sandwiches, and more.
 Your whole family will love this place; this is one of the best restaurants in Breckenridge for families.